tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/批量加表_intl.md

 [//]: # (chinagitpath:XXXXX)

-## Running Scenarios
+## Batch Table Creation
 This document describes how to create TcaplusDB tables for your game after the service is activated.

 ## Prerequisites
 You have activated Tcaplus for your game.
-To activate Tcaplus, see [Activate Service](https://cloud.tencent.com/document/product/596/10869).
+To activate Tcaplus, see [Service Activation](https://cloud.tencent.com/document/product/596/10869).

 ## Procedure
 Common table management operations in TcaplusDB include batch creation, batch modification, batch deletion, batch scaling and batch rollback.